Evers Lake Fl

 Things to Know

 West winds last prevented anglers from tarpon fishing, so Evers lake is a go change.
 Anglers that jump back and forth, which can be done in one of the boats.
 You also caught and released trout and bluefish in Sarasota Bay.”Anglers fishing the coastal gulf with boats even enjoy going to Evers lake and fishing flies.
 Although there are still plenty of large schools of bass and smaller schools of panfish can be caught on a fly.

-We fished Evers lake many times and while a lot of lakes shut down by 10 am, Evers lake seems to have a longer feed cycle than most lakes.
-You can start upriver where some would say its good luck, but after a couple of hours of fishing, you can move back south.
+We fished Evers lake many times and while a lot of lakes shut down by 10 am, the lake seems to have a longer feed cycle than most lakes.
+You can start upriver where some would say it’s good luck, but after a couple of hours of fishing, you can move back south.

 Heading back out of the river and into the lake is a great place to go flipping if you like that, cranked traps along the edges, and of coarse pitching jigs into any grass you can find.